Bridging Inertial and Dissipation Range Statistics in Rotating Turbulence: Introduction

 \section{Introduction}

 Turbulent flows are amongst the more well-known problems where the use of standard tools of statistical physics and analysis has met with limited success.
-One of the factors contributing to this is the intermittent nature of the flow~\cite{Frisch1995,Lohse1993} which, in turn, leads to non-Gaussian distributions of observables such as velocity gradients as well as the multiscaling of (suitably-defined) $q-$th order moments of the spatial increments of the velocity field: Higher-order moments (and their exponents $\zeta_q$) are not trivially (linearly) related to lower-order moments~\cite{Kolmogorov1941a,Kolmogorov1941b,Kolmogorov1962}.
-Several experiments and direct numerical simulations (DNSs) of the three-dimensional, incompressible Navier-Stokes equation for fully-developed, statistically homogeneous and isotropic turbulence have now established beyond doubt that not only are distributions of velocity-gradients and fluid acceleration characterised by non-Gaussianity and fat tails~\cite{Kailasnath-1992,Bodenschatz-Nature} but the scaling exponents $\zeta_q$ are non-linear, convex, monotonically increasing functions of $q$.
+One of the factors contributing to this is the intermittent nature of the flow~\cite{Frisch1995,Lohse1993} which, in turn, leads to non-Gaussian distributions of observables such as velocity gradients as well as the multiscaling of (suitably-defined) $q$-th order moments of the spatial increments of the velocity field: Higher-order moments (and their exponents $\zeta_q$) are not trivially (linearly) related to lower-order moments~\cite{Kolmogorov1941a,Kolmogorov1941b,Kolmogorov1962}. {We recall that these moments, referred to as equal-time structure functions, and the associated exponents, for a velocity field ${\bf v}({\bf x})$ are defined as $S_q(r) \equiv \langle \delta v \,^q \rangle \sim r^{\zeta_q}$, where $\delta v \equiv [{\bf v}({\bf x} + {\bf r}) - {\bf v}({\bf x})]\cdot{\bf \hat r}$.
+The angular brackets denote an average over the spatial points ${\bf x}$; the separation ${\bf r}$ over which this velocity difference is taken (and then projected along that vector ${\bf \hat r}$ to obtain the longitudinal component) is assumed to be within the inertial range of scales of turbulence.
+In other words $L \gg r \gg \eta$, where $L$ is the largest scales where energy is injected and $\eta$ is the smallest (Kolmogorov) length scales where energy is dissipated.} Several experiments and direct numerical simulations (DNSs) of the three-dimensional, incompressible Navier-Stokes equation for fully-developed, statistically homogeneous and isotropic turbulence have now established beyond doubt that not only are distributions of velocity-gradients and fluid acceleration characterised by non-Gaussianity and fat tails~\cite{Kailasnath-1992,Bodenschatz-Nature} but the scaling exponents $\zeta_q$ are non-linear, concave, monotonically increasing functions of $q$.